mpiraux/draft-piraux-tcpls/draft-piraux-tcpls.md

 project (Horizon 2020 Framework Programme, Grant agreement number 871528).
 The authors thank Quentin De Coninck and Louis Navarre for their comments on the first version of this draft.

+# Change log
+{:numbered="false"}

+## Since draft-piraux-tcpls-00
+{:numbered="false"}

+* Added the addresses exchange mechanism with New Address and Remove Address frames.